Garden Netting: The Ultimate Protection for Your Plants

 Climbing Plant Netting

-Made from strong yet flexible materials, this netting supports climbing vegetables and flowering vines.
-It encourages vertical growth, which saves space and improves harvest quality.
+Made from strong but flexible materials, this type supports climbing vegetables and flowering vines.
+It encourages plants to grow upward, which saves space and often improves your harvest quality.

 Shade Netting

-Shade netting reduces sunlight intensity and helps control temperature levels, making it especially useful in warmer climates.
-It’s useful in greenhouses or areas where intense sun may scorch your plants.
+Shade netting cuts down on sunlight intensity and helps control temperature, especially useful in hot climates.
+It works well in greenhouses or spots where intense sun might burn your plants.

 Anti-Hail Netting